gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
-> - ~~Find and read the primers on Goblins, House Elves, Public Speaking, Negotiation, and Finance~~
+> - ~~Find and read the primers on Goblins, House Elves, Public Speaking, Etiquette, Negotiation, and Finance~~

 "The sun's coming up, Harry," Janet said as Harry finished the last of the books.